humdrum-tools/humdrum-documentation/guide/ch31/index.md

 Reprise
 -------

-The **find** command provides a convenient way to traverse through an entire file-system looking for files that conform to specific criteria.
+The <span class="unix">find</span> command provides a convenient way to traverse through an entire file-system looking for files that conform to specific criteria.
-In musicological tasks, the **find** command is especially well suited to assembling a repertory of scores that exhibit some characteristic(s) of interest.
-Multiple selection criteria can be accommodated by using one or more pipes in conjunction with the **grep** command.
+In musicological tasks, the <span class="unix">find</span> command is especially well suited to assembling a repertory of scores that exhibit some characteristic(s) of interest.
+Multiple selection criteria can be accommodated by using one or more pipes in conjunction with the <span class="unix">grep</span> command.

 For convenience, it is often helpful to create a new directory that holds all of works selected for a study repertory.
 On UNIX systems, file